 Satellite networks have their own constellations of satellites orbiting around the globe.
 Transmissions are sent between satellites across the mesh-like system and then back down to the ground receiver.
 Satellite phones are a lot less traceable compared to cell phones and local landlines.
 Hence, many clever campers take their home satellite system out camping with them – as home connections are often cheaper than portable systems.

 For internet connection, typically you need to sign up for an internet package, or VOIP connection (voice over internet provider).
-Check data transfer prices, and whether or not data is included in your plan, to avoid huge extra charges.
+There are different types of connections out there – for example, with a satellite internet connection, offered by plans like these Viasat internet plans, you will be able to get internet almost anywhere, providing that there is a satellite pointing in that direction.
+If there isn’t a satellite near you, you will want to look to a wired option to make sure you get the best connection possible.
+When shopping for the internet, you should make sure to check data transfer prices, and whether or not data is included in your plan, to avoid huge extra charges.
 The cheapest method tends to be connecting a VOIP satellite phone and using its signal to download emails onto your laptop, for reasonable prices you can use the internet to slowly browse and check social media.
 Don’t expect to be streaming movies or uploading heavy video files to cloud servers.
-Although these systems may seem slow, in emergency situations it’s always going to better to have some kind of set up as opposed to nothing.
+Although these systems may seem slow, in emergency situations it’s always going to be better to have some kind of setup as opposed to nothing.

 If you are looking for a simple handheld phone rather than the whole dish system, Iridium and Immarsat are classic handset manufacturers, however other providers Thuraya and Globalstar also make handsets.
 Other companies that don’t provide their own satellite services have started manufacturing phones compatible with a range of providers such as Garmin, known for their maps, and SPOT, which have very cheap and popular satellite phones on the market at the moment.

-Thuraya also offers an awesome range of sleeves for iPhones, Galaxy and other smartphones, which wrap around your existing phone enabling satellite communication via apps.
-Make sure you download all the necessary apps and coordinate finding programs before you set off on your adventure without regular internet connection.
+Thuraya also offers an awesome range of sleeves for iPhones, Galaxy, and other smartphones, which wrap around your existing phone enabling satellite communication via apps.
+Make sure you download all the necessary apps and coordinate finding programs before you set off on your adventure without a regular internet connection.

-Most people tend to buy a durable hard case, dry waterproof pack for the phone and solar panel charger to store with their satellite system.
+Most people tend to buy a durable hard case, a dry waterproof pack for the phone, and a solar panel charger to store with their satellite system.